sheamunion/snitching-on-sinatra/part2.md

 ![snitch2-1](snitch2-1.png)

-This looks familiar (link to other tutorial view error), and we can fix the issue by creating the missing view.
+[This looks familiar](part1.md#views), and we can fix the issue by creating the missing view.
 Sinatra will automatically check for views in a `views` directory, which matches our current directory naming scheme:

 ```bash
 mkdir views